tc39/proposal-temporal/docs/README.md

 ### `Temporal.TimeZone`

-A `Temporal.TimeZone` represents an IANA Timezone, a specific UTF-Offset or UTC itself.
+A `Temporal.TimeZone` represents an IANA time zone, a specific UTF-Offset or UTC itself.
 Because of this `Temporal.TimeZone` can be used to convert between `Temporal.Absolute` and `Temporal.DateTime` as well as finding out the offset at a specific `Temporal.Absolute`.

-`Temporal.TimeZone` is also an iterable that give access to the IANA-Timezones supported by the system from the [IANA time zone database](https://www.iana.org/time-zones) (also listed [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)).
+`Temporal.TimeZone` is also an iterable that give access to the IANA time zones supported by the system from the [IANA time zone database](https://www.iana.org/time-zones) (also listed [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)).

 See [Temporal.TimeZone Documentation](./timezone.md) for more detailed documentation.

 ### `Temporal.DateTime`

 A `Temporal.DateTime` represents a calendar date and wall-clock time.
-That means it does not carry timezone information.
+That means it does not carry time zone information.
 However it can be converted to a `Temporal.Absolute` using a `Temporal.TimeZone`.

 This can also be converted to object containing only partial information such as `Temporal.Date` and `Temporal.Time`.